c1o/fx/README.md

 #### A drop-in plugin that makes it simple to create and queue animations for a single element ####

 * Queue animations
-* Helpers methods include fadeIn, fadeOut, highlight, move, and scale
+* Helper methods include animate, fadeIn, fadeOut, highlight, move, and scale
 * Utility methods include isAnimating and stop

 #### Usage ####